 A despacho is an act of love and a reminder of the connections we share with all beings, elements, spirits, and sacred places.
 At the deepest level, it is an opportunity to enter into the essential unity of all things, the living energy of the universe.

 A despacho is created during a celebratory ceremony.
 In the cosmology of the Andes, all life is perceived as one grand, infinite ceremony.
-Because physical survival is so hard in the high mountains, life is experienced as a true gift to be lived, not a problem to be solved
+Because physical survival is so hard in the high mountains, life is experienced as a true gift to be lived, not a problem to be solved.

 There are at least 300 variations of despachos in the Quechua-speaking Andes (primarily Peru and Ecuador).
-While there are certain elements common to all despachos, the particular healing intention—such as bringing harmony and balance to the earth, honoring new beginnings, or getting rid of an illness—determines the design of the offering, some of the contents, and even the way that offerings are added
+While there are certain elements common to all despachos, the particular healing intention—such as bringing harmony and balance to the earth, honoring new beginnings, or getting rid of an illness—determines the design of the offering, some of the contents, and even the way that offerings are added.

 The ceremony brings participants into alignment: